PabloZV/titanic-ml-pipeline-api/README.md

 - The S3 bucket may be public for read-only access, but only authorized users can push.
 - See `.dvcignore` for files/folders excluded from DVC tracking.

+## DVC S3 Access for Reviewers

+A `.env-keys` file containing AWS credentials will be provided for the revision of this challenge.
+This is required to allow reviewers to pull the DVC-tracked data and models from the private S3 bucket.

+**Note:**
+- A better solution for open review would be to make the S3 bucket public-read, so anyone can pull the DVC repo without credentials.
+- As an improvement, consider configuring the S3 bucket for public read access and removing the need for secret keys in the future.

 ---

 This implementation focuses on the core requirements with practical, working solutions for binary classification, automation, profiling, and containerization.